 The new lugs are super aggressive, grabbing even the slipperiest of trails.
 When running up and down super steep terrain with rocks overlaying rock slabs, we noticed the super sticky rubber grabbing onto the slab below.
 On soft trails caked in mud, the outsole kept us locked in on the slope, with minimal slipping up or down.
-That said, while this shoe is pretty awesome, it doesn't shed mud as well as other models with more spaced out lugs.
+That said, while this shoe is pretty impressive, it doesn't shed mud as well as other models with more spaced out lugs.

 The lugs are deep and sticky.
 In addition, they are durable, expanding the shoe's uses to harder surfaces like pavement and Slickrock.

 Overall, the updated outsole on this years model is outstanding.
 It combines the sticky rubber that we know and love with a longer, more aggressive lug that is still suitable for road running and the most technical of terrain.
-Another reason why you can truly "run anywhere"!
+Another reason why you can genuinely "run anywhere"!

 Wear this shoe on varied terrain!
 Traction is burly, biting into sandy or rocky trails.

 The heel stability is decent; however, it doesn't seem to fit as well as it used to, making the whole shoe feel a little less stable than it once did.
 With the loss of the rock plate, this shoe also feels a lot more "squishier" than it once did, and a little less stable.
-To top it off, the 8 is a little more narrow in the toe box then it once way, and wider along the arch, making the fit feel sloppier, compromising stability.
+To top it off, the eight is a little more narrow in the toe box then it once was, and broader along the arch, making the fit feel sloppier, compromising stability.
 Overall, this shoe isn't as stable as it once was, however in comparison to the rest, it still deserves an average stability score.

 The synthetic overlays work together to promote stability in this shoe.
 The laces are attached to the harness system that connects directly to the upper, promoting torsional rigidity.